-Having been positively besieged with questions over the years asking how lean a person should be before bulking, I thought it was high time to introduce a new generation to the modern human marvel- Bruce Randall, a strongman, powerlifter, and bodybuilder famous in the 1950s for making an insane amount of progress in a very short period of time.
-I realize that it’s all the rage to traipse through your fitness club in skin tight capri pants and a melon colored string tank top, checking out your abs between lackadaisical sets of whatever Jeff Seid happens to be recommending these days, but if you actually want to impress real, live people when you walk down the street as a physically imposing and impressive dude, chicken breasts, kale, and P90x isn’t going to cut it.
+Having been positively besieged with questions over the years asking how lean a person should be before bulking.
+I thought it was high time to introduce a new generation to the modern human marvel- Bruce Randall.
+A strongman, powerlifter, and bodybuilder famous in the 1950s for making an insane amount of progress in a very short period of time.
+I realize that it’s all the rage to traipse through your fitness club in skin tight capri pants and a melon colored string tank top.
+Checking out your abs between lackadaisical sets of whatever Jeff Seid happens to be recommending these days.
+If you actually want to impress real, live people when you walk down the street as a physically imposing and impressive dude, chicken breasts, kale, and P90x isn’t going to cut it.

-Before we get going, I know half of you are going to call nonsense on his weights and progress, but the dude was heavily documented by Iron Man magazine the entire time.
-The other half of you are going to talk crap about his programs, because the knee jerk reaction for people these days is to say “that’s bullcrap and you’re a lying asshole” rather than actually considering the implications of what you are reading actually might teach you something, rather than just reinforcing what you think you know.
-That said, let’s delve into the story of a man whose life tale is so tall it’s like Mark Henry and Johnny Appleseed doubleteamed Calamity Jane to create a man who makes Paul Bunyan seem like a punk bitch in comparison.
+Before we get going, I know half of you are going to call nonsense on his weights and progress.
+The dude was heavily documented by Iron Man magazine the entire time.
+The other half of you is going to talk crap about his programs.
+However, the knee jerk reaction for people these days is to say “that’s bullcrap and you’re a lying asshole” rather than considering the implications of what you are reading actually might teach you something, rather than just reinforcing what you think you know.
+That said, let’s delve into the story of a man whose life tale is so tall.
+It’s like Mark Henry and Johnny Appleseed double-teamed Calamity Jane to create a man who makes Paul Bunyan seem like a punk bitch in comparison.

-Bruce Randall was a professional bodybuilder and insanely strong guy who leapt into the public eye early in life and disappeared from public view just as quickly.
-Born in 1931, Randall didn’t actually start lifting until he was of legal drinking age, and only did so at 21 because he needed to weigh 225lbs to play for the base football team in the Marines.
-Approaching the base lifting coach, Chief Petty Officer Walter Metzler, Randall explained he needed to pack on mass as quickly as possible so he could go out and be the crazy white Lawrence Taylor of the armed services.
-So at a bodyweight of 203lbs, Randall began his training with weird as hell program and a ingeniously simple diet that initially just included an extra loaf of bread, quart of milk, pork chop, or whatever he could get during every meal (Randall and Roach).
+Bruce Randall was a professional bodybuilder.
+He was an insanely strong guy who leapt into the public eye early in life and disappeared just as quickly.
+Born in 1931, Randall didn’t start lifting until he was of legal drinking age.
+Only did so at 21 because he needed to weigh 225lbs to play for the base football team in the Marines.
+Approaching the base lifting coach, Randall explained he needed to pack on mass as quickly as possible.
+So, at a bodyweight of 203lbs, Randall began his training with weird as hell program.
+A ingeniously simple diet that initially just included an extra loaf of bread, quart of milk, pork chop.
+Whatever he could get during every meal (Randall and Roach).

 Randall’s 1st Program, Aka the “Curls for the Girls” Routine